ZeeMlangeni/ZeeMlangeni/README.md

 # 💫 About Me:
 Hey, I'm Zandile! 👋<br>
 I'm a tech enthusiast diving head-first into the world of front-end development, aiming to make a real impact with my code.
-Currently studying IT in South Africa, I'm all about finding creative ways to build things—whether it's crafting smooth user interfaces or adding unique touches to personal projects.
+Currently studying IT in South Africa, I'm all about finding creative ways to build things whether it's crafting smooth user interfaces or adding unique touches to personal projects.

 ## What’s on My Plate 🍽️
 - **Mastering the Web**: From JavaScript and React to the occasional CSS flexbox showdown, I’m digging into front-end magic to bring ideas to life.